-Members of the Committee, the Chairman and Deputy Chairman to be appointed at the Annual meeting.
-The following members of the Council have met the criteria to attend planning training during the previous two years and may act as members or substitute members at this Committee meeting:- Councillors Christopher Arnold, Lyn Barton, Tina Bourne, Roger Buston, Karen Chaplin, Nigel Chapman, Peter Chillingworth, Helen Chuah, Phil Coleman, Nick Cope, Robert Davidson, Beverly Davies, John Elliott, Annie Feltham, Adam Fox, Martin Goss, Dominic Graham, Dave Harris, Pauline Hazell, Theresa Higgins, Brian Jarvis, Darius Laws, Cyril Liddy, Mike Lilley, Sue Lissimore, Fiona Maclean, Jackie Maclean, Patricia Moore, Gerard Oxford, Philip Oxford, Chris Pearson, Lee Scordis, Rosalind Scott, Jessica Scott-Boutell, Lesley Scott-Boutell, Paul Smith, Martyn Warnes, Dennis Willetts, Julie Young and Tim Young.
-AGENDA - Part A (open to the public including the press) Members of the public may wish to note that Agenda items 1 to 6 are normally brief and agenda items may be considered in a different order if appropriate.
+All members of the Council who are not members of this committee and who have undertaken the required planning skills workshop:-

+Councillors Christopher Arnold, Tina Bourne, Roger Buston, Karen Chaplin, Nigel Chapman, Peter Chillingworth, Phil Coleman, Nick Cope, Robert Davidson, Beverly Davies, John Elliott, Annie Feltham, Adam Fox, Martin Goss, Dominic Graham, Dave Harris, Darius Laws, Mike Lilley, Sue Lissimore, Fiona Maclean, Patricia Moore, Gerard Oxford, Chris Pearson, Lee Scordis, Jessica Scott-Boutell, Lesley Scott-Boutell, Paul Smith, Martyn Warnes, Dennis Willetts, Julie Young and Tim Young.

+AGENDA - Part A

+(open to the public including the press)

+Members of the public may wish to note that Agenda items 1 to 6 are normally brief and agenda items may be considered in a different order if appropriate.

 An Amendment Sheet is available on the Council's website by 4:30pm on the day before the meeting (see Planning and Building, Planning Committee, Planning Committee Latest News).
 Members of the public should check that there are no amendments which affect the application in which they are interested.
 Members of the public please note that any further information which they wish the Committee to consider must be received by 5pm two days before the meeting in order for it to be included on the Amendment Sheet.
 With the exception of a petition, no written or photographic material can be presented to the Committee during the meeting.

-1 Welcome and Announcements a) The Chairman to welcome members of the public and Councillors and to remind all speakers of the requirement for microphones to be used at all times.
+1 Welcome and Announcements

+a) The Chairman to welcome members of the public and Councillors and to remind all speakers of the requirement for microphones to be used at all times.

-- (b) At the Chairman's discretion, to announce information on:
+(b) At the Chairman's discretion, to announce information on:

 - action in the event of an emergency;

 - mobile phones switched to silent;

 - the audio-recording of meetings;

 - location of toilets;

 - introduction of members of the meeting.